Skip to main content

 Transport disruption and delays

-When travelling by car, bike, air, boat or by public transport it is important to consider how external factors such as poor weather could impact you.
+When travelling by car, bike, air, boat, on foot or by public transport it is important to consider how external factors such as poor weather could impact you.
 By planning ahead and preparing for each trip, you can ensure that your trip is as smooth and safe as possible.
-Check with the transport operator before travelling for the latest travel advice.
+Check with the transport operator before travelling for the latest travel advice and stay up to date with weather and flood alerts and warnings

 If you need to travel in poor weather or other circumstances that could cause delays